srosro/django-test-coverage/README.txt

     COVERAGE_MODULES = ('zoo.baer', 'zoo.lion')

 to your settings file.
 In this example *zoo* should be replaced with your application name and *baer/lion* with your module included in the reported.
+Modules can be ignored with

+    COVERAGE_EXCLUDE_MODULES = ('zoo.tests',)

+This will exclude *zoo.tests* and all its submodules from the coverage statistics.

 You can also specify a set of apps to test.
 This option performs in a similar manner to specifying specific apps on the command line, but here you can specify a default set of apps to test in the settings file.
 To specify a set of apps, add the line